 I can’t begin to describe how incredibly sad it is to hear these lowlifes talking so casually about the things they were finding and stealing.
 They laughed and sounded totally at ease.
 In Jennifer’s tote bag were some personal items, things of absolutely no value or meaning to the thieves, but things that were meaningful to her.

-Both of our laptops, an iPad, chargers, my professional video camera, my high end Canon 5D Mark III DSLR camera with a memory card full of Route 66 photos, my multichannel podcast mixing board, a Rand McNally GPS, a portable printer and all sorts of cables and stuff like a backpack, Jennifer’s tote bag and even my shower soap, shampoo and deodorant were taken.
+Both of our laptops, an iPad, chargers, my professional video camera, my high-end Canon 5D Mark III DSLR camera with a memory card full of Route 66 photos, my multichannel podcast mixing board, a Rand McNally GPS, a portable printer, and all sorts of cables and stuff like a backpack, Jennifer’s tote bag and even my shower soap, shampoo and deodorant were taken.

 After police took our report, I went to a nearby Best Buy and bought a replacement computer.
 I stayed up all night, first configuring it and then, account by account, changing passwords on my email accounts, my credit card companies, my bank and other personally sensitive information.

 I also am glad I have a Mac.
 I used Apple’s”Find My Mac” service to first see if I could locate the stolen laptop.
-It didn’t show but I clicked the “notify me if found” box, which, as soon as it goes online, will send me a map of its location.
-I also send an erase command which will wipe the had disk and lock the machine so it can not be used.
+It didn’t show but I clicked the “Notify me if found” box, which, as soon as it goes online, will send me a map of its location.
+I also send an erase command which will wipe the hard disk and lock the machine so it can not be used.
 This is a great service and well worth the cost of buying Apple.

-Tips: Lessons Learned from the Roadtreking RV Break-In
+Tips: Lessons Learned from the RV Break-In

-We share in this podcast the lessons we have learned from our RV being burglarized and a suspicion that thieves are using technology to transmit radio signals that mimic the unlock signals transmitted by key fobs.
+Police told us they suspected that thieves are using technology to transmit radio signals that mimic the unlock signals transmitted by key fobs.

 If so, that would explain why there was no sign of forced entry.
 Because as we left the vehicle, as normal, Jennifer asked if I had locked it.
 I distinctly remember walking to the side passenger window, pushing the lock button on the key fob, and seeing and hearing the inside locks depress.